fazpass-sdk/flutter-trusted-device-v2/README.md

 ## Getting Started

-Before using our product, make sure to contact us first to get keypair of public key and private key. after you have each of them:
+Before using this package, make sure to contact us first to get a keypair of public key and private key, and an FCM App ID (iOS only). after you have each of them:
 - On Android: put the public key into the assets folder.
 - On iOS: reference the public key in your Xcode project Assets.